 There seems to be some association with food sensitivities (4).
 In fact, IBS is associated with Celiac disease, a severe form of gluten intolerance(5).
 Celiac disease and many food sensitivities originate with “leaky gut.”
 It is therefore important to help heal the leaky gut to tame the irritable bowel.

 We need to address the leaky gut, dysbiosis, and help manage emotional stress levels in order to effectively treat and cure IBS.
 These are all related.
 Diet is an important part of this treatment.
 A diet rich with natural whole foods with lots of organic vegetables is a key part.
 Several diets have been studied.
 The low FODMAP diet(6) and the elimination diet(7) have had some positive results.
 Since all people are different, no one diet fits all.
 Diets need to customized to each person.
 Some natural supplements can help.
 Probiotics can be helpful as well custom made herbal combinations.

-In order to get to the source of the problem, the associated dysbiosis and intestinal permeability need to be corrected.
-This can be done with dietary modification, supplementation with quality nutritional supplements, and management of emotional stress.
-One aspect of IBS is a visceral hypersensitivity.
-In essence in IBS, the gut is more sensitive and normal function is perceived as pain.
-Studies in both Osteopathic and Gastroenterology journals have suggested that manipulative medicine and in particular visceral manipulation can improve the pain, distension, and the bowel function associated with IBS.(1,2) Visceral manipulation is a gentle manipulative therapy which corrects the mobility of the structure.
-Improved mobility is associated with improved function.
+One aspect of IBS is visceral hypersensitivity (8).
+In essence, IBS, the gut is more sensitive and normal gut function is perceived as pain.
+Studies in both Osteopathic and Gastroenterology journals have suggested that manipulative medicine and in particular visceral manipulation can improve the pain, distension, and the bowel function associated with IBS.(9,10) Visceral manipulation is a gentle manipulative therapy which corrects the motility of the structure.
+Improved motility is associated with improved function.